 Agent commerce

 A real Claude agent shops your store.
-We show you the exact step where it quits — the variant selector, the cart, the checkout — so the next customer doesn’t walk.
+Serge shows you the exact step where it quits — the variant selector, the cart, the checkout — and the fix that gets the next customer through.

 serge · new journey test